 Your Association for Pet Food Safety

-The Association for Truth in Pet Food is the only organization that works to provide pet food consumers a voice within the pet food regulatory process and with pet food manufacturers themselves.
+The Association for Truth in Pet Food is an official pet food consumer stakeholder group that works to provide pet food consumers a voice within the pet food regulatory process and with pet food manufacturers themselves.
 We encourage all pet food consumers to become members to support our efforts.